Nutrition labels provide information about the calories and nutrients in a food package. They can help you pick foods that meet your dietary needs.

 Serving Size

 The serving size is the suggested amount for you to eat as one meal or snack.
 It also lets you know the amount of food with the nutrients outlined in the rest of the nutrition label.
+If you multiple the serving size by the number of servings, you get the amount of food in the whole container.

 For example, say a snack bag of pretzels has 2 servings and each serving has 100 calories.
 But you usually eat the whole bag.
 You would be eating 200 calories of pretzels (2 servings x 100 calories).
 That means you would also be eating double the numbers of nutrients that are listed on the rest of the label.